hackclub/hackclub/workshops/hash-code-generator/README.md

 });
 ```

-Now, you need to ask query to user, like
+Now, you need to ask query to the user, like
 - `Type your text :`
 - `Your text:`
 - `Text :`